PavanRangani/docs/docs/prd/banking/banking.md

 - If any tab has no records available, shows that tab as disabled.
 - Show proper message when no records available.
   - Message is: `No Bank Accounts Found`
-- Shows count of the records with each tabs.
+- Shows the count of the records with each tabs.
-- Active banking page have add button.
+- Active banking page has added button.
 On click, opens dropdown of banking types.
 On click of any type, open a banking add dialog where type field is prefilled.
-- Each type has own tables.
+- Each type has its own tables.
 - Column name:
   - Entity
     - Applicable only for Joint type entity
     - It shows the owner entity name of the banking.
   - Bank/Company
-    - Show company name. if company has stock symbol, show it in bracket.
+    - Show company name. if company has stock symbol, show it in a bracket.
   - Account Nickname
-    - If account nickname is too long, shows elips
+    - If account nickname is too long, shows elipsis
   - Account Number
   - Bill Pay
     - Applicable only for `Credit Card`, `Checking` & `Savings` type.
-    - If Bill Pay is yes then show `✓` otherwise shows `-`.
+    - If Bill Pay is yes then show `✓` otherwise show `-`.
   - Custody
     - Applicable only for `Credit Card`, `Checking` & `Savings` type.
-    - If Custody account is yes then show `✓` otherwise shows `-`.
+    - If the Custody account is yes then show `✓` otherwise shows `-`.
   - EFTPS
-    - Applicable only for `Checking` & `Funding Account` type .
+    - Applicable only for `Checking` & `Funding Account` type.
     - If EFTPS is enabled then show `✓` otherwise shows `-`.
   - Notes
     - If notes is too long then show it in next line.
 - `Funding Account` type is shown first and then `Banking Account` are shown in alphabetical order and then `Loan Facilities` are shown in alphabetical order.
 - On hover of records, shows hover effect.
-On hover, show vertmore action menu at right side.
+On hover, show vertmore action menu on the right side.
   - Vertmore action: `Edit`, `Dispose`, `Restore` & `Delete`
   - `Dispose` action is applicable only for active banking
   - `Restore` action is applicable only for disposed banking.